 Hey Smithfields, can y’all air-drop me some ‘cue once a month or so?

 2. Beaches: To me, nothing beats a North Carolina beach.
 My dad grew up going to Holden Beach on the southern coast, and my parents and I went there in the summers until I was 13.
 My grandfather then sold his beach house, and unfortunately we haven’t been back.
-I have the fondest memories of body-boarding in the playful waves, teaching myself to skimboard and hunting for the perfect seashells on the white sand.
+I have the fondest memories of body-boarding in the playful waves, teaching myself to skimboard and hunting for the perfect seashells on the white sand wearing a sun visor.
 While I didn’t make it to the beach in the last year, it was nice knowing I was close enough to go if I wanted to.
+If you want the ultimate beach getaway, you might also want to check out the best beaches in Texas.

 3. Biscuitville: I’m not kidding, y’all.
 Try one of their hot, delicious pimento cheese and bacon biscuits and tell me it’s not amazing.
 Watching the bakers knead the dough and cut out biscuits makes your mouth water in a hot second.
 Nothing beat a bacon-egg-and-cheese biscuit with cheese grits on a Saturday morning.
 Biscuitville over Bojangles, always.